 Function Learning and Extrapolation

 The study of human function learning investigates how people learn relationships between continuous input and output values.
-Function learning is studied both in tasks where individuals are exposed to a sequence of input/output pairs (DeLosh et al., 1997; McDaniel et al., 2013), or situations where observers are presented with a an incomplete scatterplot or line graph and make predictions about regions of the plot that don’t contain data (Ciccione & Dehaene, 2021; Courrieu, 2012; Said & Fischer, 2021; Schulz et al., 2020).
+Function learning is studied both in tasks where individuals are exposed to a sequence of input/output pairs (DeLosh et al., 1997; McDaniel et al., 2013), or situations where observers are presented with an incomplete scatterplot or line graph and make predictions about regions of the plot that do not contain data (Ciccione & Dehaene, 2021; Courrieu, 2012; Said & Fischer, 2021; Schulz et al., 2020).
+Studies of function learning often compare the difficulty of learning functions of different underlying forms (e.g. linear, bi-linear, power, sinusoidal), and the extent to which participants can accurately respond to novel inputs that fall in-between previously experienced inputs (interpolation testing), or that fall outside the range of previously experienced inputs (extrapolation).

 Carroll (1963) conducted the earliest work on function learning.
 Input stimuli and output responses were both lines of varying length.
 The correct output response was related to the length of the input line by a linear, quadratic, or random function.
 Participants in the linear and quadratic performed above chance levels during extrapolation testing, with those in the linear condition performing the best overall.
-Carroll argued that these results were best explained by a ruled based model wherein learners form an abstract representation of the underlying function.
-Subsequent work by Brehmer (1974),testing a wider array of functional forms, provided further evidence for superior extrapolation in tasks with linear functions.
-Brehmer argued that individuals start out with an assumption of a linear function, but given sufficient error will progressively test alternative hypothesis with polynomials of greater degree.
+Carroll argued that these results were best explained by a rule-based model wherein learners form an abstract representation of the underlying function.
+Subsequent work by Brehmer (1974), testing a wider array of functional forms, provided further evidence for superior extrapolation in tasks with linear functions.
+Brehmer argued that individuals start out assuming a linear function, but given sufficient error will progressively test alternative hypotheses with polynomials of greater degree.
 Koh & Meyer (1991) employed a visuomotor function learning task, wherein participants were trained on examples from an unknown function relating the length of an input line to the duration of a response (time between keystrokes).
-In this domain, participants performed best when the relation between line length and response duration was determined by a power, as opposed to linear function.
-Koh & Meyer developed the log-polynomial adaptive-regression model to account for their results.
+In this domain, participants performed best when the relation between line length and response duration was determined by a power law, as opposed to linear function.
+Koh and Meyer developed the log-polynomial adaptive-regression model to account for their results.

-The first significant challenge to the rule-based accounts of function learning was put forth by DeLosh et al. (1997) .
+The first significant challenge to rule-based accounts of function learning was put forth by DeLosh et al. (1997) .
 In their task, participants learned to associate stimulus magnitudes with response magnitudes that were related via either linear, exponential, or quadratic function.
-Participants approached ceiling performance by the end of training in each function condition, and were able to correctly respond in interpolation testing trials.
+Participants approached ceiling performance by the end of training in each function condition, and were able to accurately respond on interpolation testing trials.
 All three conditions demonstrated some capacity for extrapolation, however participants in the linear condition tended to underestimate the true function, while exponential and quadratic participants reliably overestimated the true function on extrapolation trials.
-Extrapolation and interpolation performance are depicted in Figure 1.
+Extrapolation and interpolation performances are depicted in Figure 1.

-The authors evaluated both of the rule-based models introduced in earlier research (with some modifications enabling trial-by-trial learning).
-The polynomial hypothesis testing model (Brehmer, 1974; Carroll, 1963) tended to mimic the true function closely in extrapolation, and thus offered a poor account of the human data.
+The authors evaluated the rule-based models introduced in earlier research (with some modifications enabling trial-by-trial learning).
+The polynomial hypothesis testing model (Brehmer, 1974; Carroll, 1963) tended to mimic the true function closely in extrapolation, and thus offered a poor account of the under and over-estimation biases shown in the human data.
 The log-polynomial adaptive regression model (Koh & Meyer, 1991) was able to mimic some of the systematic deviations produced by human subjects, but also predicted overestimation in cases where underestimation occurred.

 The authors also introduced two new function-learning models.
 The Associative Learning Model (ALM) and the extrapolation-association model (EXAM).
 ALM is a two layer connectionist model adapted from the ALCOVE model in the category learning literature (Kruschke, 1992).
-ALM belongs to the general class of radial-basis function neural networks, and can be considered a similarity-based model in the sense that the nodes in the input layer of the network are activated as a function of distance.
-The EXAM model retains the same similarity based activation and associative learning mechanisms as ALM, while being augmented with a linear rule response mechanism.
+ALM belongs to the general class of radial-basis function neural networks, and can be considered a similarity-based model in the sense that the nodes in the input layer of the network are activated as a function of distance (see ?@fig-alm-diagram).
+The EXAM model retains the same similarity-based activation and associative learning mechanisms as ALM, while being augmented with a linear rule response mechanism.
 When presented with novel stimuli, EXAM will retrieve the most similar input-output examples encountered during training, and from those examples compute a local slope.
-ALM was able to provide a good account of participant training and interpolation data in all three function conditions, however it was unable to extrapolate.
-EXAM, on the other hand, was able to reproduce both the extrapolation underestimation, as well as the quadratic and exponential overestimation patterns exhibited by the human participants.
-Subsequent research identified some limitations in EXAM’s ability to account for cases where human participants learn and extrapolate sinusoidal function Bott & Heit (2004) or to scenarios where different functions apply to different regions of the input space Kalish et al. (2004), though EXAM has been shown to provide a good account of human learning and extrapolation in tasks with bi-linear, V shaped input spaces Mcdaniel et al. (2009).
+ALM was able to provide a good account of participants’ training and interpolation data in all three function conditions, however it was unable to extrapolate.
+EXAM, by contrast, was able to reproduce both the extrapolation underestimation, as well as the quadratic and exponential overestimation patterns exhibited by the human participants.
+Subsequent research identified some limitations in EXAM’s ability to account for cases where human participants learn and extrapolate a sinusoidal function (Bott & Heit, 2004) or to scenarios where different functions apply to different regions of the input space (Kalish et al., 2004), though EXAM has been shown to provide a good account of human learning and extrapolation in tasks with bi-linear, V-shaped input spaces (Mcdaniel et al., 2009).

 In the domain of visuomotor learning, van Dam & Ernst (2015) employed a task which required participants to learn a linear function between the spikiness of shape stimuli and the correct horizontal position to make a rapid pointing response.
 The shapes ranged from very spiky to completely circular at the extreme ends of the space.
-Participants trained with intermediate shapes from a lower variation (2 shapes) or higher variation (5 shapes) condition, with the 2 items of the lower varied condition matching the items used on the extreme ends of the higher variation training space.
+Participants trained with intermediate shapes having lower variation (2 shapes) or higher variation (5 shapes) condition, with the 2 items of the lower variation condition matching the items used on the extreme ends of the higher variation training space.
 Learning was significantly slower in the higher variation group.
-However, the two conditions did not differ when tested with novel shapes, with both groups producing extrapolation responses of comparable magnitudes to the most similar training item, rather than in accordance with the true linear function.
+However, the two conditions did not differ when tested with novel shapes, with both groups producing extrapolation responses of comparable magnitude to the most similar training item, rather than in accordance with the true linear function.
 The authors accounted for both learning and extrapolation performance with a Bayesian learning model.
-Similar to ALM, the bayesian model assumes that generalization occurs as a Gaussian function of the distance between stimuli.
-However unlike ALM, the bayesian learning model utilizes more elaborate probabilistic stimulus representations, with a separate Kalman Filter for each shape stimulus.
+Similar to ALM, the model assumes that generalization occurs as a Gaussian function of the distance between stimuli.
+However, unlike ALM, the Bayesian learning model utilizes more elaborate probabilistic stimulus representations, with a separate Kalman Filter for each shape stimulus.

 Overview Of Present Study